CFEngine: Design

-User base
+Users

 CFEngine is used in both large and small companies, as well as in many universities and governmental institutions.
 The largest reported datacenter under management of CFEngine is above a million servers, while sites as large as 40,000 machines are publicly reported (LinkedIn), while sites of several thousand hosts running under CFEngine are common.

 According to statistics from CFEngine AS, probably several million computers run CFEngine around the world, and users from more than 100 countries have been registered.